Addpixel/Fieldwire/README.md

 ## Support

-Fieldwire depends on [jQuery](http://jquery.com) (2.x.x or 1.x.x) but eliminates the need for jQuery UI.
-Fieldwire works with the following FormBuilder field types.
+Fieldwire depends on [jQuery](http://jquery.com) but eliminates the need for jQuery UI.
+Fieldwire works with the following FormBuilder field types:

 - [X] Fieldset
 - [X] Text